gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 	+ [Creating a personal access token (PATs)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 	+ [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
 	<br>
-+ Travis CI account and [sign up](https://docs.travis-ci.com/user/migrate/open-source-on-travis-ci-com/), you can use your Github account ID to login directly.
++ Travis CI account and [sign up](https://docs.travis-ci.com/user/migrate/open-source-on-travis-ci-com/), you can use your Github account ID to log in directly.
 + Authorize the Travis CI (*you will be requested to do it when you sign in to Travis CI for the first time*), active your Github repositories that you want to use Travis CI service.
 Please refer to

 	+ [To get started with Travis CI using GitHub](https://docs.travis-ci.com/user/tutorial#travis-ci-github-oauth-app-access-rights)